141512114/pixle/README.md

 ~~Puzzles in the game _Pixle_ are generated ahead of time and stored inside a small database or array.
 This array only contains the necessary ids of the used emojis and a date on which the specific puzzle goes public.\
-Puzzles or _pixles_, as we like to call them, aren't fully, randomly generated.
+Puzzles or _pixles_, as I like to call them, aren't fully, randomly generated.
 They always use one of the many, already given patterns.
 This way it is ensured that the player won't feel discouraged or uncomfortable while solving a pixle.
-It creates a certain familiarity, which helps to bond the player to the game.
+It creates a certain familiarity, which helps bonding to the game.
-The player now knows certain patterns and recognizes them upon seeing a newly revealed pixle, which encourages him to keep playing and train his memory.~~
+Learning patterns can help recognizing them upon seeing a newly revealed pixle, which encourages to keep playing and train the brain.~~

-Puzzles are now created dynamically each new day.
-A database for all available emoji icons and possible patterns still exists and is used in the creation process.
-To guarantee consistency across all players, the current date and time are used as a seed, determining the puzzle's generation process.
+Puzzles are now created dynamically on each new day.
+Databases for all available emoji icons and possible patterns are still in use creation process.
+To guarantee consistency across all players, the current date and time are used as a seed, determining the puzzles creation process.

 ## First steps